fanahanmc/fanahanmc.github.io/README.md

 Add project description...

 The code (written in R) and project report were written within an Rmarkdown file.
 You can view the output PDF generated from the project at the [following link](https://fanahanmc.github.io/PDF_files/STAT40970_EOT_Assignment_FMS.pdf).
-If you would like to run the code yourself, you can access the .rmd file and data files at the following GitHub repository...
+If you would like to run the code yourself, you can access the .rmd file and data files at the following [GitHub repository](https://github.com/fanahanmc/activity-classification-nnet).

 ![img](img/MLAI_proj1.png)